taliajmallo/wod20/README.md

 Huge thanks to these folks for their contributions:

-* This system was forked from the [V20 system] for Foundry by [Layman2501]
+* This system was forked from the [V20 system] for Foundry by [Layman2501], and would not exist without their efforts.
 * The below are copied from the [V20 system]'s credits:
   * This system is modified version of Rayji96 [foundry-V5] for Foundary
   * This sheet was initially based on the [boilerplate system] by @asacolips#1867
   * French localization started by @Lloyxide#6914
   * Help with french localization by [Lemantia]